Destinations Greece The Cyclades Santorini

 Must orderpork gyros pita with the lot

-A walk-up grill house on the Oia main strip — charcoal-grilled pork on the spit, hand-cut pita, the cheapest legitimate meal in Oia by a long way. €4–6 a pita.
-Eat standing on the corner; do not look for the cliffside seat.
-The lunch when you've burned through the budget at brunch.
+A walk-up grill house on the Oia main strip: charcoal pork off the spit and hand-cut pita, €4–6 a pita.
+Eat it standing on the corner and don't go looking for a cliffside seat.
+The lunch for the day you burned the budget at breakfast.

 Oia€4–6 pitaWalk-up only

-InsiderTalk to the cashier for the waiting-list or take-away — small seating area, fast turnover.
-Pork gyro pita with the lot is the order; eat it on the walk down toward the castle.
+InsiderTalk to the cashier for the waiting list or take-away; the seating area is small and the turnover is fast.
+Pork gyro pita with the lot is the order, eaten on the walk down toward the castle.

 Dinner & Splurge